 Enjoy this quick and easy steamed shrimp recipe using old bay seasoning and beer.
-Perfect for parties on game day or with drinks by the pool.
+The perfect appetizer dish for parties, on game day, or with drinks by the pool.

 Seafood wasn't always readily available growing up in Pittsburgh.
-However, my husband grew up near the Inner Harbor in Baltimore, my husband knows what it takes to make great steamed shrimp.
-So when we go to the beach, he takes center stage, making lots of steamed shrimp for everyone to enjoy poolside, with a cocktail.
+However, my husband grew up near the Inner Harbor in Baltimore.
+He knows what it takes to make great steamed shrimp.
+So when we go to the beach, he takes center stage, making lots of steamed shrimp Maryland style for everyone to enjoy poolside, with a cocktail.